josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Do not import `BrowserModule` in any other module.
 *Feature modules* and *lazy-loaded modules* should import `CommonModule` instead.
 They need the common directives.
-They don't need to re-install the app-wide providers.
+They do not need to re-install the app-wide providers.

 Importing `CommonModule` also frees feature modules for use on *any* target platform, not just browsers.